MidoriSusanna/Amigurumi-Andes/README.md

 ![Forbidden 2](readme_pics/forbidden-delete.png)

 A forbidden page is given when a logged-in user who hasn't written an article tries to delete or edit it by navigating directly to the URL.
-- I had a responsiveness issue related to summernote, I manaed to fix it by adding SUMMERNOTE_CONFIG to the settings file.
+- I had a responsiveness issue related to summernote, I managed to fix it by adding SUMMERNOTE_CONFIG to the settings file.

 # Tools and technologies used